-I am a mathematician and computer scientist at Booz Allen Hamilton where I am part of the Defense and Intelligence Group, applying new and existing ideas in machine learning and social network analysis to create new models, algorithms, and statistical techniques for analyzing international relations and geopolitical conflicts.
+I am a mathematician and computer scientist in Booz Allen Hamilton's Global Defense Group, where I apply new and existing ideas in machine learning and social network analysis to create models, algorithms, and statistical techniques for analyzing international relations and geopolitical conflicts.